 Control the source of the spill to prevent or minimize environmental impact if it can be done safely.
 Keep on impervious surface if possible.
 Use water sparingly to prevent product from spreading.
 Foam and absorbents may be used to reduce/prevent airborne release.
 Product is toxic to aquatic life.
-Biodegradation of ethanol in surface water can result in complete depletion of dissolved oxygen.
 Isolate environmental receptors including drains, storm sewers and natural water bodies if safe to do so, to prevent the spill from reaching a waterbody.
 Water intakes on waterways that may be impacted by spills should be closed or protected.
 Environmentally sensitive areas on waterways that may be impacted by spills should be protected.